-As partners in the 2018 Festival we have followed this by creating a number of EMERGING TALENT ‘JAZZ FUTURES’ SHOWCASE events in Brecon as part of both ‘year-round’ and ‘festival’ jazz programming.
-In this initiative, the partners link the ‘club’ and the ‘festival’, the ‘year round’ and local to the the ‘jazz weekend’ and national audience, and collaborate as promoters to select and offer unique performance opportunities which would not otherwise exist.
+As partners in the Festival, we have followed this by creating a number of EMERGING TALENT ‘JAZZ FUTURES’ SHOWCASE events in Brecon as part of both ‘year-round’ and ‘festival’ jazz programming.
+In this initiative, the partners link the ‘club’ and the ‘festival’, the ‘year round’ and the local – to the the ‘jazz weekend’ and national audience, and collaborate as promoters to select and offer unique performance opportunities which would not otherwise exist.

 – Brecon jazz ‘July’ club event: a showcase of new compositions and music from THREE bands trained in Wales (RWCMD).

 – Brecon jazz ‘August’ festival weekend: during the Saturday programme of TWO bands featuring emerging jazz musicians – many of whom have already won national jazz awards – as concert highlights.